AissamDjahnine/ColorTransfer/README.md

 **Matlab Versions and Libraries :**

-* You need a MATLAB license and an install of MATLAB. .

-* No Matlab toolboxes should be required for this program.
+* You need a MATLAB license and an install of MATLAB (No Matlab toolboxes should be required for this program).

 ## Execution & tests